conanmercer/conanmercer/README.md

 ## Writing and Blogging

-I write and post prjects to my blog at [conanmercer.com](https://conanmercer.com/), here you can find my experiences in life, code and running!
+I write and post projects to my blog at [conanmercer.com](https://conanmercer.com/), here you can find my experiences in life, code and running!

 ## Social Media
 [![LinkedIn][1.1]][1]